fotock/Developing-iOS-8-Apps-with-Swift/Lecture16.md

 ```
   If true, then the user will have opportunity to edit the image/video inside the picker.

-  When your delegate is notified that the user is done, you’ll get both raw and edited versions.
+  When your delegate is notified that the user is done, you'll get both raw and edited versions.

 ### Limiting Video Capture
 ```swift